hrithiksingh518/Predicting-Credit-Risk-for-Loan-Applicants/README.md

 - Duration: 24 months
 - Purpose: Business

-And get predictions such as:

-Loan Status: Bad Risk
+And get predictions such as: -Loan Status: Bad Risk